denten-books/plain-text/1-chapter.md

 of computing scales, dial recorders, electric tabulating machines, and computing typewriters made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
-Rather than a single eureka moment, the invention of the universal machine should be viewed as a gradual historical process that culminates in Turing's universal (and minimally viable) specifications.
+Rather than a single eureka moment, the invention of the universal machine should therefore be viewed as a gradual historical process that culminates in Turing's universal (and minimally viable) specifications.

 A number of inventions at the end of the nineteenth century pertain specifically to "circuit-controlling devices controlled by a traveling